Professional Setup| Free Shipping| 7-Day Approval| Sell Your Banjo

 A Family-Run Banjo Shop Since 1980

 Banjo Warehouse is run by Geoff Hohwald, who has been playing and selling banjos since 1963.
 He’s also the author of The Banjo Primer (200,000+ copies sold).
-Banjos shipped from our shop are set up by our banjo tech Tara, who trained at the Huber Banjo factory.
+We carry everything from beginner instruments to vintage and prewar banjos, and banjos shipped from our shop are set up by our banjo tech Tara, who trained at the Huber Banjo factory.
 We’re a small team that knows banjos, not a warehouse full of boxes.

 Meet the Team →